Logging#

 This will display all nginx logs for your project.
 If you want to filter using the Search bar, you can use specific queries, for example, searching how many 500 Internal Server errors you had in your nginx container: `kubernetes.container_name: "nginx" AND message: "500"

-That will display 500 error messsages in the nginx container.
+That will display 500 error messages in the nginx container.
 You can search for any error message in any container that you would like.

-On the left hand side you will find many more available fields but the most relevant are:
+On the left-hand side you will find many more available fields, the most relevant are:

 Note